rylanshearn/ry-conky/README.md

 # ry-conky
 Rylan Shearn's conky theme.
-This is a modification of the Seamod theme, enabling CPU temp and usage information for eight cores to be displayed, and Torque user job submission information for users of the LBBE/PRABI computer cluster.
+This is a modification of the orange theme, enabling CPU temp and usage information for eight cores to be displayed, and Torque user job submission information for users of the LBBE/PRABI computer cluster.
 This works best with a white/light colour desktop wallpaper, but you can modify the colours to suit.

 ![screenshot](http://s15.postimg.org/f81xrofgb/Screenshot_from_2016_04_02_12_00_22.png)